All Products

 CREATE TABLE IF NOT EXISTS userinfo_new_${var} (

-ip STRING COMMENT'IP address',
+ip STRING COMMENT 'IP address',

-uid STRING COMMENT'User ID'
+uid STRING COMMENT 'User ID'

-• The size of SQL statements for the node cannot exceed 130 KB.
+SQL statements cannot exceed 130 KB.

-3. Optional.
-Perform smoke testing.
+3. (Optional) Run smoke testing.
+See Perform smoke testing.

 Step 3: Configure scheduling properties

-You must configure the Rerun and Parent Nodes parameters on the Properties tab before you commit the task.
+Configure Rerun and Parent Nodes before committing the task.

 Step 4: Deploy the task

-1. Click the 保存 icon in the top toolbar to save the task.
+1. Click the 保存 icon to save the task.

 Submit EMR Spark jobs